6.4. Systems of Linear Equations¶

 2.4444

 A matrix factoring converts a matrix into two or more sub-matrices whose product yields the original matrix.
-Matrix factorization, or decomposition, is quite common in linear algebra and is used when the sub-matrices are needed for implementing algorithms.
-Here we present a factorization that is not used in any algorithms.
+Matrix factorization, or decomposition, is quite common in linear algebra and is used when the submatrices are needed for implementing algorithms.
+Here, we present a factorization that is not used in any algorithms.
 Its purpose is solely to provide information and, more importantly, to facilitate learning about systems of equations.
-It is not part of MATLAB, but the code listed below.
-The CR (for column–row) factoring of matrix produces matrix that consists of the independent columns of and another matrix, , showing how combinations of the columns of are used in .
-[MOLER20] The CR factoring is a recent proposal from Dr. Gilbert Strang [1] of the Massachusetts Institute of Technology.
-He is now proposing a new vision for the teaching of linear algebra that presents the CR factorization early in an introductory course [STRANG20].
-The objective of the CR factorization is to illustrate concepts related to independent and dependent columns and how dependent columns degrade systems of equations.
+It is not part of MATLAB, but the code is listed below.
+The CR (for column–row) factoring of matrix \(\bf{A}\) produces matrix \(\bf{C}\) that consists of the independent columns of \(\bf{A}\) and another matrix, \(\bf{R}\), showing how combinations of the columns of \(\bf{C}\) are used in \(\bf{A}\) [MOLER20].
+The CR factoring was proposed by Dr. Gilbert Strang [1] of the Massachusetts Institute of Technology [STRANG20].
+The CR factorization aims to illustrate concepts related to independent and dependent columns and how dependent columns degrade systems of equations.

 function [C,R] = cr(A)